twilio/twilio-go/rest/messaging/v2/docs/ChannelsSendersApi.md

 Delete a specific sender by its unique identifier.

-Delete a specific sender by its unique identifier.
+- Delete a specific OTT sender by its unique identifier. - Supported OTT 1) Whatsapp.
+RCS is not supported

 ### Path Parameters